 The early 19th century birthed a renaissance of Islamic music when it was exposed to Western classical music.
-Egypt adopted the Western style of conservatories, symphony orchestra and ABRSM music teaching, with places like the Cairo Conservatoire, Royal Academy of Music, and Cairo Opera House.
+Egypt adopted the Western style of conservatories, symphony orchestra, and ABRSM music teaching, with places like the Cairo Conservatoire, Royal Academy of Music, and Cairo Opera House.
 Programs focus on both Arab and Western music.
-Cairo established itself very early as a centre for serious music pedagogy in the Arab peninsula, when King Fuad summoned international music scholars for the 1932 Cairo Congress of Arab Music.
+Cairo established itself very early as a center for serious music pedagogy in the Arab peninsula, when King Fuad summoned international music scholars for the 1932 Cairo Congress of Arab Music.

-In the next two centuries, globalization and the Internet will come nurture a growing repertoire of Islamic music influenced by modern culture and musical styles from everywhere.
+In the next two centuries, globalization and the Internet will come to nurture a growing repertoire of Islamic music influenced by modern culture and musical styles from everywhere.
 This historically rich blend of music is blossoming once more, incorporating the world’s most popular sounds and genres, carving itself a path into the hearts of millions of people growing more disenchanted with religion.

 Let’s see what happens to the music of each nation as Islam touched its shores.

 From Mecca To Riyadh